Gina Rippon

 Gina Rippon (born 1950) is a British neurobiologist and feminist.
 She is a professor emeritus of cognitive neuroimaging at the Aston Brain Centre, Aston University, Birmingham.
 Rippon has also sat on the editorial board of the International Journal of Psychophysiology.
 In 2019, Rippon published her book, Gendered Brain: The New Neuroscience that Shatters the Myth of the Female Brain, which investigates the role of life experiences and biology in brain development.

 Career

 Researcher

-Rippon gained her PhD in 1982 in physiological psychology and then focused on brain processes and schizophrenia.
+Rippon gained her PhD in 1982 in physiological psychology, and then focused on brain processes and schizophrenia.
 Rippon's research applies brain imaging techniques, particularly electroencephalography (EEG) and magnetoencephalography (MEG), and uses cognitive neuroscience paradigms to study normal and abnormal cognitive processes.
 Her work has also focused on Autistic Spectrum Disorders and to developmental dyslexia.

 Gendered Brain

 In 2019, Rippon released her book, Gendered Brain: The New Neuroscience that Shatters the Myth of the Female Brain.

 Reviews

-Reviews of Rippon's work have been "positive", according to review aggregator Book Marks, with three rave reviews, four positive, and three mixed reviews.

 In a review for Nature, neuroscientist Lise Elliot wrote that Rippon's book accomplishes its goal of debunking the concept of a gendered brain.
 Rhonda Voskuhl and Sabra Klein, of the Organization for the Study of Sex Differences, responded in Nature to Eliot's review, arguing against the idea that sex differences in behavior are due only to culture, and criticizing Eliot's claim that the brain is "no more gendered than the liver or kidneys or heart".
 They state that biological and cultural effects are not mutually exclusive, and that sex differences occur also in animals, who are not affected by culture.
 In a review for The Times, psychologist Simon Baron-Cohen stated that "most biologists and neuroscientists agree that prenatal biology and culture combine to explain average sex differences in the brain".
 He argues that Rippon "[boxes] herself into an extremist position by arguing that it’s all culture and no biology".
 Writing for The Guardian, Rachel Cooke writes that the book is a "brilliant debunking of the notion of a ‘female brain’".
 In a mixed review at The New York Journal of Books, Jane Hale noted the book could be improved by finding "a social scientist to partner with".